Edwin-Joice/Olympics-SQL/README.md

 ## Dataset

-The dataset used in this project is stored in a MySQL database named "olymics".
+The dataset used in this project is stored in a MySQL database named "olympics".
 The main table used for analysis is "athlete_events", which contains information about athletes, the events they participated in, their countries (represented by NOC codes), medals won, and other relevant details.

 ## Advanced SQL Functions Used